a2stuff/a2d/res/README.txt

 drives prefer, and is a 32 MB image so you have plenty of space to copy other things onto the disk.

-A2DeskTop...140k_disk1.po, ...disk2.po and ...disk3.po are 140k images
+A2DeskTop...140k_disk1.po, ...disk2.po, etc are 140k images containing
-containing different parts of the application, and can be transferred to 5.25" floppies using ADTPro.
+different parts of the application, and can be transferred to 5.25" floppies using ADTPro.

 Documentation